liberiot/ESP8266-mqtt-gateway/README.md

 ## WiFi

 Press the GPIO0 button to put the gateway in Access Point mode.
-After this connect to the new "LIBERiot WiFi gateway" WiFi network from a computer and send a HTTP GET request with the following format:
+After this connect to the new "LIBERiot WiFi gateway" WiFi network from a computer (password "liberiot") and send a HTTP GET request with the following format:

 http://192.168.4.1/setnet?ssid=your_ssid&pwd=your_password